google-research/google-research/opt_list/README.md

 Instead of worrying about finding a good hyperparameter search space for your problem, or complex hyperparameter search methods, we suggest you try using this list of hyperparameters instead.

 Wondering how this list is made?
-See our paper: ["Using a thousand optimization tasks to learn hyperparameter search strategies"](https://arxiv.org/abs/2002.11887).
+See our paper: ["Using a thousand optimization tasks to learn hyperparameter search strategies"](https://arxiv.org/abs/2002.11887) see [task\_set](https://github.com/google-research/google-research/tree/master/task_set).

 Contact Luke Metz (lmetz@google.com) for questions or issues.